 When you suffer from Irritable Bowel Syndrome (IBS), it may feel like you are the only one dealing with the pain.
-In truth, Irritable Bowel Syndrome is more common than you think.
+In truth, IBS is more common than you think.
 Worldwide, it affects 10-15% of the entire population, or roughly 55 million people.
 Due to the pain from your digestive system, daily life can feel rather frustrating to do.

 “Now wait, Doc….
 You’re saying that IBS is different from IBD?”
 The answer is yes.
-Many think Irritable Bowel Syndrome and IBD (Inflammatory Bowel Disease) are one in the same, due to similarities in symptoms and unknown causes.
+Many think IBS and IBD are one in the same, due to similarities in symptoms and unknown causes.
 Irritable bowel symptoms include:

-Inflammatory Bowel Disease pertains to an inflammatory condition in both the small and large intestines.
+Inflammatory Bowel Disease (IBD) is an inflammatory condition in both the small and large intestines.
 The two most common types mentioned are ulcerative colitis (UC) and Crohn’s disease.
-In addition, serious symptoms such as ulcers, anemia, and rectal bleeding are present.
-The ulcers are troubling since they can appear anywhere in the digestive system, even in the mouth.
-In contrast, cases involving Irritable Bowel Disease are quite serious.
+Furthermore, serious symptoms such as ulcers, anemia, and rectal bleeding are present.
+Ulcers are troubling since they can appear anywhere in the digestive system, even in the mouth.
+Compared to IBS, cases involving IBD are quite serious.

-Like many other conditions, there is no clear evidence behind what causes Irritable Bowel Syndrome.
+Like many other conditions, there is no clear evidence behind what causes IBS.
 It can be the result of food, stress, and/or improper nerve communication.

-Irritable Bowel Syndrome is experienced differently per person; the same applies to their diet.
-Certain foods can bring on Irritable Bowel Syndrome, which leads to certain symptoms.
+IBS is experienced differently per person; the same applies to their diet.
+Certain foods can bring on IBS, which leads to certain symptoms.
 Processed foods, refined grains, carbonated drinks, and dairy products can lead to, and worsen, IBS-related constipation.
 Cases of IBS-related diarrhea may result from eating too much fiber, large meals, fired and fatty foods, and from dairy or wheat intolerances.
 Patients learned to change their diets accordingly, whether to drink more water or eat smaller portions.

-When the body experiences stress, it can become an internal trigger.
-This is especially the case with any stress on the spine, on the spinal nerve, that can lead to miscommunication between the nerves and organs.
-Any sort of nerve interference leads to complications, such as Irritable Bowel Syndrome, that can make daily life difficult.
+When the body experiences any stress, it becomes an internal trigger.
+This is especially the case with any stress on the spine, which can cause miscommunication between the nerves and organs.
+Any sort of nerve interference leads to complications, such as IBS, that can make daily life difficult.
 Proper communication between the nerves, the brain, and the rest of the body is essential for us to perform any activity well.
 It is important to address the cause behind any dysfunctions, too; in this case, it is important to see if any nerves are “off-line” in the body.

 Natural Remedies for IBS

-At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of Irritable Bowel Syndrome, in relation to the spine.
+At Diamond Chiropractic in Omaha, our chiropractor will perform an examination, take x-rays, and evaluate your posture to determine the cause of IBS, in relation to the spine.
 After comparing the findings and confirming the diagnosis, our chiropractor will develop a treatment plan to help alleviate your symptoms, heal the pain, and provide you with recommendations to lower your risk for possible re-occurrences.

-Electro-therapy, or acupuncture, is effective with Irritable Bowel Syndrome and its symptoms.
+Electro-therapy, or acupuncture, is effective with IBS and its symptoms.
 Patients will notice, after several treatments, the pain in their back and shoulder(s) begin to decrease.
 In addition, they will start to see more mobility come back to their spine and other affected areas of the body.

 With any injury, whether to the back, neck, or extremity, the last thing you want to do is make the pain worse.
-The same idea applies to handling Irritable Bowel Syndrome.
+The same idea applies to handling IBS.
 Our advice is designed to help you perform everyday tasks and responsibilities safely.
-We focus on healing and relief from Irritable Bowel Syndrome, not aggravating it further.
+We focus on healing and relief from IBS, not aggravating it further.